 Parents/carers opting for their child to have school meals have made a commitment to paying for those meals.
 Schools meals should be paid for in advance; daily, weekly or half termly.
-Payments can be made either in cash or cheque or ParentMail, our online payment system.
-Current costs as defined by the Local Authority, are available from the school office or school website.
+Payments can be made by ParentMail, our online payment system.
+Current costs are available from the school office or school website.

 If payment is not forthcoming the parent/carer will be requested to send the child in with a packed lunch from home and the school will not provide a meal until such times as any outstanding debt is repaid.
 Parents experiencing difficulty in repaying dinner money debt will be invited to meet with the Headteacher to arrange a repayment plan.
+Please note that childcare vouchers cannot be used for payment for school meals.